By: Shelby McCullough| Published: February 8, 2023

 In this article, we’ll provide descriptions of various tree shapes to provide inspiration for your landscaping project.
-Our arborists at McCullough Tree Service offer advice on planting trees, including the best placement for front yard trees.
+Our arborists at McCullough Tree Service offer advice on planting trees, including the best placement for front yard trees in our service areas, such as Eatonville.
 Call us at 407-734-5854 for a free estimate.

 Tree Shapes for Landscaping

 When you’re planning your new yard, consider these most popular tree shapes for landscaping: